startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         merged.append(newInterval)
         merged.extend(intervals[i:])
         return merged

     Problem 253: Meeting Rooms II - Given an array of meeting time intervals, determine the minimum number of conference rooms required.
     Top-Down Approach:
     import heapq

+    Sort the given meetings by their start time.
+    Initialize a new min-heap and add the first meeting's ending time to the heap.
+We simply need to keep track of the ending times as that tells us when a meeting room will get free.
+    For every meeting room check if the minimum element of the heap i.e. the room at the top of the heap is free or not.
+    If the room is free, then we extract the topmost element and add it back with the ending time of the current meeting we are processing.
+    If not, then we allocate a new room and add it to the heap.
+    After processing all the meetings, the size of the heap will tell us the number of rooms allocated.
+This will be the minimum number of rooms needed to accommodate all the meetings.

     def minMeetingRooms(intervals):
         if not intervals:
             return 0